Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

 Do you dunk your doughnuts?
-Doughnuts have a disputed origin with several countries as claimants for being the first to note this delicious treat.
+Doughnuts have a disputed origin with several countries as claimants for being the first to develop this delicious treat.
 One of the earliest known recorded usage of the term in literature dates to American author Washington Irving's "History of New York" in which he described "balls of sweetened dough, fried in hog's fat, and called doughnuts, or olykoeks."
 By the 1933 Chicago World’s Fair - which was billed as "A Century of Progress" - doughnuts, now with the characteristic hole, were given the lofty title of "Hit Food of the Century of Progress," because they were fresh and the automated machines made them quickly.
-They could be cheaply produced and became a staple of the working class during the Depression.
+The cheaply produced doughnuts became a staple of the working class during the Depression. 🍩

 Doughnut Day came to pass, in part, due to the efforts of a doctor in the military in the first World War who sought to brighten the day of the wounded soldiers he worked on.
 On his first day to the Military Base, he purchased 8 dozen doughnuts and gave one to each soldier he worked on.
 After giving one to Lieutenant General Samuel Geary, Geary decided to start a fundraiser, allowing the young doctor, Morgan Pett, to continue to provide doughnuts to his patients.

 This fundraiser began working together with the Salvation Army who, after a fact-finding mission, determined that many needs of the soldiers could be met by creating social centers to provide all sorts of amenities, doughnuts.
 The Salvation Army sent 250 volunteers to France to help put these huts together, which soon became a mainstay of military life.
 Due to the majority of the workers being female, the Salvation Army workers started to be known as “Doughnut Dollies.”